-As this is a novel paradigm, there are a number of open questions to address.
-For example, we based our questionnaire on widely used RHI items but included four new questions directly addressing limb disownership (Q7-10).
+There are still a number of open questions to address.
+For example, we based our questionnaire on widely used RHI items but included four new questions directly addressing limb disownership (Q7-10), extending the questionnaire used in (Gentile et al., 2013).
 A follow-up study that investigates an expanded questionnaire using principal component analysis, similar to the approach taken by Longo and colleagues (Longo et al., 2008) may be able to improve the reporting of the phenomenology of the ReHI.
-Linking back to the "pins and needles" sensation reported by participants, physiological reactions to the illusion should be investigated following previous protocols on the RHI (body temperature (Macauda et al., 2015; G. L. Moseley et al., 2008), nociception (Hansel et al., 2011; Romano et al., 2014), cardiac signalling (Park et al., 2016), response to threat (H. Henrik Ehrsson et al., 2007), and immunological responses (Barnsley et al., 2011)) up to high-level cognition (Maister et al., 2015)).
+Linking back to the "pins and needles" sensation spontaneously reported by participants, physiological reactions to the illusion should be investigated.
+Gentile and colleagues (2013) have illustrated changes in galvanic skin conductance depending on the disembodiment of the shown hand.
+Further studies may follow previous protocols on the RHI to investigate body temperature (Macauda et al., 2015; Moseley et al., 2008), nociception (Hansel et al., 2011; Romano et al., 2014), cardiac signalling (Park et al., 2016), and immunological responses (Barnsley et al., 2011)) up to high-level cognition (Maister et al., 2015).

 A further line of inquiry should address the clinical aspects of limb disownership by working with patient populations.
-Individuals with Xenomelia show an enhanced response for the affected limb in a rubber hand illusion type of setup (Bigna Lenggenhager et al., 2015).
+For example, individuals with Xenomelia show an enhanced response for the affected limb in a rubber hand illusion type of setup (Lenggenhager et al., 2015).
 Does the same hold true for the ReHI and how does its phenomenology compare to the sensation of "over-completeness" described by these individuals?
-Does it capture aspects of loss of limb ownership experienced in Somatoparaphrenia?
-Applying the ReHI in individuals with Xenomelia may recreate the reported feeling of disownership - or, by inducing disownership over an unwanted limb - create a cessation in the dysphoric feeling of overcompleteness.
-Similar to the pretend behaviour exercised by these individuals (First, 2005; L. Fischer, 2015), this may offer a temporary relief, if not a treatment.
-Similarly, research with such a cohort will be relevant to understanding permanence of body representation.
+Does it capture aspects of loss of limb ownership experienced in Somatoparaphrenia analogous to the RHI in E+ patients (Garbarini et al., 2015)?
+Applying the ReHI in individuals with Xenomelia may recreate the reported feeling of disownership - or, by inducing disownership over an unwanted limb - create a cessation in the dysphoric feeling of over-completeness.
+Similar to the pretending behaviour exercised by these individuals (First, 2005; L. Fischer, 2015), this may offer a temporary relief, if not a treatment.
+Research with such a cohort will further be relevant to understanding the permanence of body representation.
 If the loss of ownership is a gradual process, it could potentially be tracked longitudinally using the ReHI and further related to the frequency and duration of pretend behaviour over time.
 The exploratory tDCS results further merit investigation of neurostimulation as a therapeutic possibility (although this may evoke ethical questions pertaining to the identity of individuals with Xenomelia).
-Finally, applying an analogue paradigm to the full body (Blanke, Slater, & Serino, 2015) may provide an experimental link to investigating aspects of depersonalisation in the general population (Sierra & David, 2011).
+Finally, applying an analogue paradigm to the full body (Blanke et al., 2015) may provide an experimental link to investigating aspects of depersonalisation in the general population (Sierra and David, 2011).